evkx/evkx.github.io/content/guides/understandingrange/_index.md

 ### Factors vary based on selected options

-Many of the above factors are fixed.
-Like the e-tron Sportback has less drag than the e-tron SUV because of the body shape.
+How the manufacturer designed the EV gives many of the above factors.
+Because of its body shape, the e-tron Sportback has less drag than the e-tron SUV.
 But other factors are affected by the equipment you add to your car.

+The buyer can configure some EVs with many options affecting the rated range.
+This possibility is typical for brands like Porsche and Audi.

-If you buy wider tires, you will get a higher consumption and then a shorter range.
+Buying wider tires will give you a higher consumption and a shorter range.
+Adding a panoramic roof can increase range and reduce range.

-The below diagram shows hows adding the max options of the car increase the WLTP consumption.
+The diagram below shows how adding the car's max options increases the rated WLTP consumption and reduces the range on some Audi models.

 ![Consumption](https://media.electrichasgoneaudi.net/multimedia/guides/understandingrange/optionsconsumption.jpg "WLTP Consumption added with options")

-From the diagram, you can see that an Audi e-tron 55 has a consumption of 19.61 kWh/100km in the basic trim, but 23.44 kWh/100km in the top trim.
-Reducing the range from 441km (274 miles)  to 369km (229 miles).
+The diagram shows that an Audi e-tron 55 consumes 19.61 kWh/100km in the basic trim but 23.44 kWh/100km in the top trim.
+It reduces the range from 441km (274 miles) to 369km (229 miles).

 ## What affects the real-world consumption

-In the real world, it is almost impossible to get the same range as given by WLTP or EPA.
-This is because that range is based on ideal driving conditions with specific behavior.
+In the real world, getting the same range as given by WLTP or EPA is almost impossible.
+That range the manufacturer base on ideal driving conditions with specific behavior.

 ### Road condition

 Road conditions are one of the factors that affect consumption.
-If it is dry tarmac the rolling resistance is much lower than if the road is wet or is packed with snow.
+If it is dry tarmac, the rolling resistance is much lower than if the road is wet or packed with snow.

 ### The speed

-High speed increases the consumption because of higher drag.
+High speed increases consumption because of higher drag.

 ### The temperature

 The temperature affects the range in different ways.
-If it is cold the air is denser and it is a higher aerodynamical drag.
+If it is cold, the air is denser and has a higher aerodynamical drag.

-In addition, warm and cold weather could increase the consumption of air condition system in the car.
+In addition, warm and cold weather could increase the car's consumption of air condition systems.

 ### The driving style

-You as a driver can improve range a lot.
+You, as a driver, can improve the range a lot.

 - Look ahead and coast as much as possible
-- When needing to reduce speed, start reducing when possible so early that you only use recuperation.
+- When needing to reduce speed, reduce when possible so early that you only use recuperation.

 ![Audi e-tron S in the wet](https://media.electrichasgoneaudi.net/multimedia/guides/understandingrange/etronsinthewet.jpg "Audi e-tron S with a heavy foot")

-## How does the range indicator work on electric Audi
+## How does the range indicator work?

+Most EVs have a range indicator showing a number in miles or km how much range the car has left.

+This range indicator works differently on the different brands.

+### Range indicator based on rated range and SOC

+This type of range indicator base the numbers based on the rated range and the battery's state of charge.
+If the rated range is 300 miles, and you have a 50% state of charge, the car will indicate a range of 150 miles.

+It does not consider driving history or environment.
+The car will show the same range in winter and summer.

+Tesla is a brand that uses this kind of range indication and has gotten some [criticism](https://www.reuters.com/investigates/special-report/tesla-batteries-range/).

+### Range indicator based on driving history and environment

 The range indicator on all-electric Audis is much more advanced than many other brands.